There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Other Methods

-Other methods (i.e., other than surgical, therapeutic, or diagnostic methods) are patentable.
+Other methods (i.e., other than surgical, therapeutic, or diagnostic) are patentable.